Haydn Voyages

 Concerts aboard this National Historic Landmark, docked in downtown San Diego next to Star of India, explore the evolution of the string quartet through the lens of Joseph Haydn’s quartet cycle.
 The programming sets his works alongside those of master composers from our own era and stretching back to his musical ancestors.
 As the father of the string quartet and one of history’s most innovative composers, Haydn is an ideal guide to this exploration of some of the most powerful, creative music ever written.

-The 2024 season will open on February 18 with Haydn & Hollywood, a concert featuring Haydn quartets bracketing two exciting works with connections to the silver screen: Erich Korngold’s second quartet (1933) and Nicole Lizée’s theatrical Another Living Soul from 2016, which she describes as “stop motion animation for string quartet.”
+The 2024 season will open at 2:30pm on February 18 with Haydn & Hollywood, a concert featuring Haydn quartets bracketing two exciting works with connections to the silver screen: Erich Korngold’s second quartet (1933) and Nicole Lizée’s theatrical Another Living Soul from 2016, which she describes as “stop motion animation for string quartet.”
 The season will continue on May 19, September 15 and November 24.

 The dependably adventurous mix of music presented in the series combined with the idyllic views and sounds of the harbor make Haydn Voyages one of San Diego’s best-loved cultural institutions, now in its ninth season.
 Critics have consistently praised the Hausmann Quartet’s “technical prowess and musical taste,” their “especially refined performance of Haydn, marked by clarity, wit, and well-chosen tempos” (San Diego Union-Tribune) and noted the group’s “trademark sparkling ensemble playing coupled with graceful, stylish phrasing animated every movement” (San Diego Story).